awsdocs/amazon-ec2-user-guide/doc_source/using-cloudwatch-new.md

 ## Required IAM permissions<a name="iam-detailed-monitoring"></a>

-To enable detailed monitoring for an instance, your IAM user must have permission to use the [ MonitorInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_MonitorInstances.html) API action\.
-To turn off detailed monitoring for an instance, your IAM user must have permission to use the [UnmonitorInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_UnmonitorInstances.html) API action\.
+To enable detailed monitoring for an instance, your user must have permission to use the [https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_MonitorInstances.html](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_MonitorInstances.html) API action\.
+To turn off detailed monitoring for an instance, your user must have permission to use the [https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_UnmonitorInstances.html](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_UnmonitorInstances.html) API action\.

 ## Enable detailed monitoring<a name="enable-detailed-monitoring"></a>

 You can enable detailed monitoring on an instance as you launch it or after the instance is running or stopped\.
 Enabling detailed monitoring on an instance does not affect the monitoring of the EBS volumes attached to the instance\.
 For more information, see [Amazon CloudWatch metrics for Amazon EBS](using_cloudwatch_ebs.md)\.

 ------
-#### [ New console ]
+#### [ Console ]

 **To enable detailed monitoring for an existing instance**